-The Latest: Saudi media says 1 citizen killed in NZ attack
+The Latest: Turkey probing visits by NZ shooting suspect

 President Donald Trump is downplaying the threat of white nationalism in the aftermath of a self-described racist’s shooting rampage at a pair of New Zealand mosques.

-Trump spoke in the Oval Office Friday, answering”I don’t, really” when asked if he felt that the racist movement was a rising threat around the world.
+Trump spoke in the Oval Office Friday, answering “I don’t, really” when asked if he felt that the racist movement was a rising threat around the world.

 He said that it was “a small group of people that have very, very serious problems.”